-Our £1000 believe housing community grant supports new and established groups to deliver projects and activities that will help make a real difference to people’s lives and wellbeing.
+Our £1000 believe housing community grant supports the setting up of new group and established groups to deliver activities or projects that will help make a real difference to people’s lives and wellbeing.

 We welcome applications for projects that meet one of our key themes:

 - Improving health, confidence and wellbeing

 - Increasing the family income

 - Tackling worklessness and low levels of skills and qualification attainment.